 **Make only ONE appointment for your Badging-related matter.
 Multiple appointments are subject to cancellation.**

 Airport Security is responsible for the issuance of Airport Identification Badges to employees, assigning and maintaining access to security sensitive areas of the Airport, issuing vehicle permits and validating vehicle insurance requirements.
 The Security Credentials Office verifies that badge applicants have undergone and cleared the required security background checks and ensures that badge holders understand the security rules and procedures related to the possession and use of an Airport ID Badge.
 The Airport Credentials Office is located at Building 610, The Public Safety Headquarters Building, at the end of the East Service Drive.
 Parking when conducting business at the Credentials Office is available across the street in the designated Visitor Parking area.

 Individuals who require unescorted access to Security Sensitive Areas of the Airport must possess a DTW-issued photo ID badge.
 Badge issuance is limited to those individuals who have cleared all of the background checks and have a frequent and recurring need for access.
-Applicants who do not maintain a metro Detroit area address will need a residency waiver from the company’s Authorized Signer.

 Airport ID Badge applicants are required to complete a Badge Application.
 The application must be filled out completely, properly signed, correctly dated, and submitted to the Credentials Office for processing.
 Application will be reviewed by the Credentials Office for accuracy.
 Only the original copy of a completed Badge Application will be accepted.